Email Security

 Organizations that want to mitigate the risk of data exfiltration take a holistic approach that identifies high-value and vulnerable data, implements effective and up-to-date cybersecurity tools and policies, and educates employees and partners.
 Some best practices to adopt include:

-- Consider limiting privileged access.
-Just-in-time access is an emerging practice whereby users can only access sensitive data for a specific reason and for a limited period of time, helping to minimize the risk of data exfiltration.
+• Consider limiting privileged access: Just-in-time access is a practice whereby users can only access sensitive data for a specific reason and for a limited period of time, helping to minimize the risk of data exfiltration.

 Because cybercriminals can use email as their way in to steal valuable data — and insiders can use email to transfer data out — a multilayered defense and a DLP strategy are key.
 Services such as Mimecast’s provide centralized management and real-time application of flexible DLP security policies.
 To identify potential data leaks, such solutions scan all inbound and outbound email, using pattern matching, keywords, file hashes, and dictionaries — and then automatically encrypt sensitive or confidential data or block it from being sent outside the organization.